danielnaber/jwordsplitter/README.txt

 TODO:
 	-bug: doesn't always return longest match, e.g. "noten-durch-schnitt" although "durchschnitt" is in the dictionary
-	-extend list of exceptions (exceptionsGerman.txt)
+	-add "gegen" and "unter" to germanPrefixes once longest match bug is fixed (Gegenwartsdichter, Unternehmenskaufverträge) -extend list of exceptions (exceptionsGerman.txt)
 	-clean up the actual splitting algorithm
 	-further decrease JAR size by removing compounds from the dictionary